Cave of the Winds (Colorado)

 Cave of the Winds is a cave in the Pikes Peak region of Colorado.
 It is located just west of Colorado Springs on U.S. Highway 24, near the Manitou Cliff Dwellings.
 Tours of the complex of caves are given daily.

 Cave features

 A tour guide leads a party of visitors through Cave of the Winds (May 1972).

 By far the most famous section of the Cave of the Winds is the Silent Splendor room.
-Discovered in 1984, the room contains numerous rare crystalline speleothems including helictites which appear to defy the laws of gravity by growing in strange directions and not being forced down by gravity like many cave formations.
-However, the room must be sealed off from the general public in order to maintain its delicate environment.
-Silent Splendor is sealed from public view by an "environmental gate" with a large tube that seals in moisture to maintain the atmosphere necessary for the delicate formations to continue to grow.
+Discovered in 1984, the room contains numerous rare crystalline speleothems including helictites.
+This room is sealed from public view by an "environmental gate" with a large tube that seals in moisture to maintain the atmosphere necessary for the delicate formations to continue to grow.

 In the late 1980s, a few new passages were opened inside the cavern.
-On May 8, 1988, Mother's Day, a chamber called the "Adventure Room" was opened.
-Left in a more natural state than most of the cave, the Adventure Room has dirt floors, lower numbers of lights (compared to other chambers inside the cave) and gives entry to the Manitou Grand Caverns where Lantern Tours are given.

-In 1989, a new passage named "Old Curiosity Shop" was opened, billed as the most narrow passage in the Cave of the Winds.
-Traversing it gains a look at the "Colorado Rose", a beaded helictite, and "Spider Web Valley", a collection of delicate helictites.
-This passage was opened to make tour groups moving through "Tall Man's Headache, Fat Man's Misery" a little easier.
+On May 8, 1988, a new room named the "Adventure Room" was discovered.

 Other lesser known attractions include a "bottomless pit", often the scene of practical jokes by the guides.
 The site also features a free-fall amusement ride called the Terror-Dactyl.